How to make a character jump in Unity

 }

 You can control the animation speed by selecting the Animation state and setting the speed parameter.
-If you are using character controller then check out our tutorial on implementing jump with Character controller in Unity.

 If you have any other questions on player jump, leave them in the comments below.